Written Kindergarten Transition Plans: 4 Keys to Successful Handoff

 - Recognize when the plan is in hand.
 The written kindergarten transition plan should be so specific about the actions and actors of the plan it is easily recognizable.
 The plan should include a communication strategy to distribute the information on the proposed actions, responsible actors, and the overall plan to the broader early learning community and identifies ways communication can come back to the committee.
 Click here for examples of communication plans made available by the Early Childhood Training and Technical Assistance System through the Early Childhood Systems Building Resource Guide.

 - Know what to do with the plan.
 Being aware of the plan is different than knowing what to do with the plan.
 Taking action—”doing”—makes the plan a living one instead of a static one.
 You should determine what activities will foster connections between children and the school, their families and the school, and your school to the next school.
-The guidance document, Leadership Practices for Successful Transitions to Kindergarten, can help you think about the types of activities you should undertake and the transition objectives you will meet.

 - Know how to set it up to be handed off.
 In the months, weeks, and days leading up to the start of kindergarten, the activities in the kindergarten transition plan should be designed so that children are being prepared for what is coming.
 This doesn’t mean they should be doing “more academic work” at the end of the year before kindergarten—in fact, though I have heard that term used so many times over the years of my work in the field, I just don’t think it’s necessary or appropriate.
 What it does mean is that children should hear the adults in their lives talking about what to expect in their new classrooms—new teachers, new peers, and new daily schedules and routines.
 Our Teaching Guide, Getting Ready for Kindergarten, is written specifically to support educators in preparing children for the exciting transition to kindergarten.
 Additionally, strategies for providing increasingly more support to families during this time should be encouraged.
 After all, kindergarten transition is a big step for them as well.
 This is a good real-life example of an effective way to engage families in the transition to kindergarten.